fgvieira/ngsF/README.md

 * `-quick`: Quick run.
 * `-verbose INT`: Selects verbosity level.
 [1]

+For questions on the usage of ngsF please contact Dr Filipe G Vieira at fgarrettvieira {at} gmail {dot} com.

 ### Input data
 As input `ngsF` needs a Genotype Likelihood (GL) file, formatted as 3*n_ind*n_sites doubles in binary.
 It can be uncompressed [default] or in BGZIP format.
 If "-", reads uncompressed stream from STDIN.
 Currently, all sites in the file must be variable, so a previous SNP calling step is needed.